tiagomelo/tiagomelo.github.io/docs/_posts/2019-02-08-java-how-assert-exception-messages-junit-4-tiago-melo.markdown

 ---
 ![Java: how to assert exception messages with JUnit 4](/assets/images/2019-02-08-441e95e5-e484-4917-a0a0-a9870f429338/2019-02-08-banner.png)

-# Java: how to assert exception messages with JUnit 4

 Have you ever wanted to assert exception messages in your unit tests?
 Let's do this.

 ## Introduction